macroquest/mq-definitions/README.md

 # Macroquest Lua Definitions Library
 ## Overview
-This is a set of Lua files, that when placed in a subdirectory under your script folder (do not put this in the `Macroquest/Lua` folder), provide code completion, method signature and brief contexual help, as well as the ability to check types as shown in the examples below.
+This is a set of Lua files, that when placed in a subdirectory under your scripts development folder, provide code completion, method signature and brief contexual help, as well as the ability to check types as shown in the examples below.

+ :warning: **Do not put this in the `Macroquest/Lua` folder**

 ## Installation
 The files in this library work with the VSCode Extension found here: